ibm-cloud-docs/hs-crypto/initialize_hsm.md

 A list of the master key parts that are found on the workstation is displayed.

-When prompted, enter the key parts to be loaded into the new master key register.
-And enter the password for each selected key part file.
+When prompted, enter the key parts to be loaded into the new master key register, the password for the current signature key file, and password for each selected key part file sequentially.

 ### Step 6: Commit the new master key register
 {: #step6-commit-master-key}